The nature of cosmological metric perturbations in presence of gravitational particle production: Introduction

 \section{Introduction}

 In warm inflation models \cite{Berera:1995ie, Hall:2003zp, Matsuda:2009eq, Visinelli:2014qla} the universe enters a de Sitter phase in presence of radiation.
 The radiation in the de Sitter phase (strictly speaking a quasi de Sitter phase) arises from the decay of the scalar inflaton field.
 The inflaton has thermal fluctuations and these thermal fluctuations act as source to the density fluctuations in the warm inflationary scenario.
-In this paper we present a de Sitter space in presence of radiation, but this radiation does not arise from the decay of any inflaton field.
-In the present paper we assume that the very early universe was filled with radiation, as conventional cosmological models assume.
-A part of this radiation also arises from gravitational particle production in the de sitter phase.
-Gravitational particle creation in open systems was studied in detail in Ref.~\cite{Prigogine:1989zz}.
+In this paper we revisit the idea of a de Sitter space in presence of radiation, but this radiation does not arise from the decay of any inflaton field.
+We assume that the very early universe was filled with radiation, as conventional cosmological models assume.
+A part of this radiation also arises from gravitational particle production in the de Sitter phase.
 Parker's original work \cite{Parker:1969au} showed that, in the cosmological backdrop, it is impossible to produce massless particles in a radiation dominated universe where the scale-factor of the universe $a(t) \propto t^{1/2}$.
+In the case of super cool inflation, Ford has also calculated the energy density due to the created particles \cite{Ford:1986sy}.
 Later it has been shown that one can think of gravitational production of massless particles, in a universe filled with radiation, if $a(t)$ is not proportional to $t^{1/2}$.
 If the universe, in the presence of radiation, is in a de Sitter phase then one can actually think of gravitational production of massless particles \cite{Lima:2012cm}.
 Authors have previously worked on de Sitter phase of the universe in presence of gravitational particle production \cite{Gunzig:1997tk, Abramo:1996ip}.
-In this paper we present the cosmological metric perturbation of the universe passing through a de Sitter phase in presence of radiation.
-We show that such a universe is perturbatively stable for long wavelength modes but for short wavelengths the modes may turn out to be perturbatively unstable.
-The perturbations do not diverge and radiation fluid clumping may result in such theories.
-By instability we mean that the perturbations do not oscillate about some background value, it increases.
-The increment can take the system out of linear perturbation regime for some modes.
+In this paper we present the cosmological metric perturbation of the universe passing through a de Sitter phase in presence of radiation following the phenomenological model of particle creation as proposed by Prigogine, Geheniau, Gunzig and Nardone in Ref.~\cite{Prigogine:1989zz}.
+Gravitational particle creation in open systems was studied in detail in Ref.~\cite{Prigogine:1989zz}.